If only people knew as much about their computers as they know about their cars…

 Most people will go and look up information about a cool car, but won’t look up similar information about their computers.

-21. Gravatar Jess Robinson UNITED KINGDOM Says: Reply to this comment
+21. Jess Robinson UNITED KINGDOM Opera Linux says:

 (Hopped over here from twenty-sided)